-SACKAMENIO ENIEKIAIN SACKAMENTO ENTEKTAINMENT AND SPOKTS CENTEK & KELATED DEVELOPMENT MITIGATION MONITORING PLAN ED DEVELOPMENT MITIGATION MONII OKING PLAN Impact Mitigation Measure Action(s) Component Implementing Party Timing Monitoring Party incorporate insulation barriers, or other measures to the extent feasible.
+SACKAMENIO ENIEKIAIN SACKAMENTO ENTEKTAINMENT AND SPOKTS CENTEK & KELATED DEVELOPMENT MITIGATION MONITORING PLAN ED DEVELOPMENT MITIGATION MONII ORING PLAN Impact Mitigation Measure Action(s) Component Implementing Party Timing Monitoring Party incorporate insulation barriers, or other measures to the extent feasible.
 Erection of a six-foot or greater solid plywood construction/noise barner, where feasible, anound the outside perimeter of the project site where the demolition or construction activity area faces occupied uses (i.e., excluding parting garages).
 The barner shall not contain any significant gaps at its base or face, except for site access and surveying openings.
 Use of "quier" pile driving technology (such as auger displacement installation), where feasible in consideration of geolechnical and structural requirements and conditions.
-Erection of a scaffold with reinforced noise blankets to completely block the line of sight of the Jace Agarments and accessible faces of the Hotel Marshall pior to commercement of demolition, and shall extend the scaffold to screen the Hotel Marshall incomentally as access is provided by demolition of the adjacent Marsh Subliding, Alemantwey, residents of these two buildings could be temporally relocated during demolition, excavation, and construction activities that could result in noise and vibration levels that exceed the above listed thresholds.
+Erection of a scaffold with reinforced noise blankers to completely block the line of sight of the Jace Agarments and accessible faces of the Hotel Marshall pior to commercement of demolition, and shall extend the scaffold to screen the Hotel Marshall incomentally as access is provided by demolition of the adjacent Marsh Subliding, Alemantwey, residents of these two buildings could be temporally relocated during demolition, excavation, and construction activities that could result in noise and vibration levels that exceed the above listed thresholds.
 Implement a vibration, crack, and line and grade monitoring program at existing historic and non-historic buildings located within 20 feet and 10 feet of demolitoriconstruction activities, respectively.
-The following elements shall be included in this program: Pre-Demolition and Construction: To assist with measures regarding impacts to historical resources, the project applicant and construction contractor shall solitic input and review of pan components from a person (s) who meets the SO I Professional Qualification Standards for Architectural History, and as sappopolates, an architect that meets the SO I Professional Qualification standards are defined as supportant as an architect.
-These standards are supported to the Son I Professional Qualification standards are defined in Title 36 Code of Federal Regulations Part 61.
-Photos of current conditions shall be included as part of the exek survey, that the included as part of the exek survey, that the construction contractor will understea.
+The following elements shall be included in this program: Pre-Demolition and Construction: To assist with measures regarding impacts to historical resources, the project applicant and construction contractor shall solitic input and review of pan components from a person (s) who meets the SO I Professional Qualification Standards for Architectural History, and as sappopolates, an architect that meets the SO I Professional Qualification standards are defined as supportant as a supportant entire that meets the SO I Professional Qualification Standard for Historic Antheritet.
+These qualification standards are defined in Title 36 Code of Federal Regulations Part 61.
+Photos of current conditions shall be included as part of the crack survey, hat the included as part of the crack survey, hat the construction contractor will understee.
 This includes photos of existing cracks and other material conditions present on or at the surveyed buildings.
 Images of interior conditions shall be included if possible.
 Photos in the report shall be labeled in detail and dated.
 The construction contractors shall install crack gauges on cracks in the walls of the